evhub/coconut/DOCS.md

 ### `data`

-Coconut provides `data` blocks for the creation of immutable classes derived from `collections.namedtuple`.
+Coconut provides `data` blocks for the creation of immutable classes derived from `collections.namedtuple` and made immutable with `__slots__`.
 Coconut data statement syntax looks like:
 ```python
 data <name>(<args>):
     <body>